Being a Highly Sensitive Person in Business, I know what it’s like for highly sensitive people who naturally give too much.

 Why it’s good to be highly sensitive in business

-Being a highly sensitive person in business, you may feel alone, because you don’t fit the mould.
+Being a highly sensitive person in business, you may feel alone, because you don’t fit the mold.

 If you’ve felt that no one understands or relates to your particular challenges, it may help you to know that highly sensitive people can still be deeply successful in business.